resource-disaggregation/blk-switch/README.md

    ./host_i10_null
    ./toy_example_linux
    ```
-   Modify "toy_example_i10" if the remote device for pure i10 is not "/dev/nvme1n1".
+   Modify "toy_example_linux" if the remote device for pure i10 is not "/dev/nvme1n1".

-5. Validate results:
+5. Validate results (see output files):

    If system has multiple cores per socket,
       - L-app is isolated by blk-switch achieving lower latency than Linux.